frederic-perez/Cardiac-electrophysiology/glossary.md

 __stroke__ _n_ The sudden death of brain cells in a localized area due to inadequate blood flow.
 __substrate__ _n_
 __tachycardia__ _n_ A rapid heart rate, especially one above 100 beats per minute in an adult.
 Compare _bradycardia_
+__tachycardia-induced cardiomyopathy__ [[Wikipedia]](https://en.wikipedia.org/wiki/Tachycardia-induced_cardiomyopathy) A disease where prolonged tachycardia or arrhythmia causes an impairment of the myocardium (heart muscle), which can result in heart failure.
 __transseptal__ _adj_ Extending or performed through or across a septum.
 __ventricular fibrillation__ _n_ [[Mayo Clinic]](https://www.mayoclinic.org/diseases-conditions/ventricular-fibrillation/symptoms-causes/syc-20364523) An often fatal form of arrhythmia characterized by rapid, irregular fibrillar twitching of the ventricles of the heart in place of normal contractions, resulting in a loss of pulse.
+__ventricular remodeling__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Ventricular_remodeling) In cardiology, ventricular remodeling (or cardiac remodeling) refers to changes in the size, shape, structure, and function of the heart.
+This can happen as a result of exercise (physiological remodeling) or after injury to the heart muscle (pathological remodeling).
 __ventricular tachycardia__ _n_ [[Wikipedia]](https://en.m.wikipedia.org/wiki/Ventricular_tachycardia)
 __Wolff-Parkinson-White syndrome__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Wolff%E2%80%93Parkinson%E2%80%93White_syndrome)